 Who We Are

-Daniel Lim Consulting is a team of social justice consultants, facilitators, and trainers who partner with organizations and communities to build regenerative and liberatory cultures.
+Daniel Lim Consulting is a social justice consultant team that partners with organizations to advance racial equity and build regenerative and liberatory cultures.

-We are a queer people of color-owned company based in New York City and certified as a Minority-owned Business Enterprise (MBE) by the City of New York and State of New York.
+We are a queer people of global majority-owned company located on the stolen and unceded lands of the indigenous Canarsie-Lenape people, now known as New York City.
+We are certified as a Minority-owned Business Enterprise (MBE) by the settler colonial City of New York and State of New York.

 We envision a future when Black, indigenous, and people of the global majority, women, queer, trans and nonbinary people, working-class people, people with disabilities, and all our more-than-human kin are free.
-We envision a future when we are all living in communities of care, participating in solidarity economies, and working towards ecological renewal.
+We envision a future in which the lands, oceans, and skies are healed and humanity's relationship with the earth is rooted in cooperation and reciprocity.

 The way we do our work is guided by four core values:

-Reconciliation with nature.
-Supremacy ideology and oppression are inherently anti-life.
-Our regeneration and liberation work must align us again with the dynamics of the living world and renew our sacred relationship to all our relations.
+Reconciliation with the living earth.
+Supremacy thinking and the systems of oppression it creates are inherently anti-life.
+Our regeneration and liberation work must align us again with the dynamics of the living earth and renew our sacred relationship to all our more-than-human kin.
 When in doubt, we ask, “What would nature do?”

 Centering Black and indigenous voices.
-We believe that Black and indigenous liberation is the key to all of our liberation and that the most marginalized groups in our society often hold the answers to our most complex, social problems.
+We believe that Black and indigenous liberation are the key to all of our liberation and that groups most in tune with the impacts of oppression often hold the solutions towards our collective liberation.
 For this reason, we center the voices and leadership of Black and indigenous people in our social justice work.

 Moving at the speed of trust.
 We strive to be partners to our clients on their regeneration and liberation journey rather than pose as top-down experts.
 We move at the speed of trust because trust ensures that our work endures.
 We define efficiency not by how quickly we arrive at a change, but by how much the change endures.
 We take care to be inclusive of all stakeholders and strive for transparency and collaborative decision-making.